Eleazar beRabbi Qallir

 Street named after Qallir in Tel Aviv.

 Eleazar beRabbi Qallir (אלעזר בירבי קליר; c.
 570 – c.
-640), also known as Eleazar ha-Kalir, (Note: Other variants of his name include Eleazar ben Qillir, Kalir, and ha-Kaliri.) was a Byzantine Jewish poet whose Hebrew-language liturgical verses or piyyuṭim are sung during significant religious services, especially in the Nusach Ashkenaz rite, as well as in the Italian Nusach and well as the Romaniote rite.
+640), also known as Eleazar HaKalir, (Note: Other variants of his name include Eleazar ben Qillir, Kalir, and ha-Kaliri.) was a Byzantine Jewish poet whose Hebrew-language liturgical verses or piyyuṭim are sung during significant religious services, especially in the Nusach Ashkenaz rite, as well as in the Italian Nusach and well as the Romaniote rite.
 In particular, he wrote hymns for the Three Pilgrimage Festivals, for special Shabbats, for weekdays of festive character, and the fast days.

 Biography

 Tripartite Mahzor, ca. 1322, British Library, piyyut יפתח ארץ לישע by Qallir.
 The mahzor emphasizes some of the poetic patterns, such as the fourfold alphabetical acrostic, the incipits which form Deuteronomy 28:12 and Isaiah 55:10, and the word מים ending every first and third verse.

 Although his poems have had a prominent place in printed ritual and he is known to have lived somewhere in the Near East, documentation regarding details of his life has been lost to history, including the exact year and circumstances of his birth and death.
 He is said to have been the disciple of another 6th-century composer of piyyuṭim, Yannai, who, according to a certain legend, grew jealous of Eleazar's superior knowledge and caused his death by inserting into his shoe a scorpion whose sting proved to be fatal.

 Samuel David Luzzatto, however, dismisses this legend because Yannai's piyyuṭim are still recited.
 Luzzatto argues that if Yannai was a murderer then there is no way Yannai's piyyuṭim would be so popular.
 Additionally, argues Luzzatto, Gershom ben Judah mentions Yannai and uses honorifics, something Gershom would not have done if the legend were true.

 In the acrostics of his hymns he usually signs his father's name, Qallir, but three times he writes Qillir.
 In some of them, he adds the name of his city, Kirjath Sepher.
 Eleazar's name, home, and time have been the subject of many discussions in modern Jewish literature.
 Italy, Lower Mesopotamia, and Palestine have been claimed by different scholars as his native land.
 Some legends concerning his career have been handed down.

 Nathan ben Jehiel derives the name "Qallir" from κόλλυρα, and reports that the poet obtained his name from a cake inscribed with Biblical verses that was given him to eat as a talisman for wisdom when he began to go to school.
 His scholarship having been attributed later to that talisman, he was called "Eleazar the Cake."
 While such a custom is known to have existed among Jews and Syriac Christians, others claim that the explanation put forward by ben Jehiel is not acceptable since Qallir is not the name of the poet but that of his father.